 Saving on Auto Finance Costs

-With most car purchases, the biggest contributor to the total cost of ownership is the financing, especially if you consider the fact that a car is a depreciating asset and has a finite useful life.
+With most car purchases, the biggest contributor to the total cost of ownership is the financing, especially when you consider that a car is a depreciating asset and has a finite useful life.
 So, if you want to keep your total cost of ownership to a minimum, you need to find the least expensive way to pay for your car.
 Cash would be best, of course, but if you have to finance - and most people do - it's important to thoroughly understand the ins-and-outs of auto financing, what to look for, and what to avoid.

 Go Big on Your Down Payment

-The biggest mistake people make when buying a car is to try to finance it with as small of a down payment as possible.
+The biggest mistake people make when buying a car is to try to finance it with as small a down payment as possible.
 First, if you don't have the money for a sizable down payment, then you're probably not financially prepared to buy a car.
 Second, with a minimal down payment and the speed at which new cars depreciate, you are very likely to be upside down in your car the minute you drive it off the lot.
 It's far less expensive to save for a few extra months to accumulate a bigger down payment than it is to finance the difference over the period of five years.
 What's a sizable down payment?
 As big as you can possibly muster; but, it should be no less than 20 percent.

 Avoid Auto Dealer Financing